TanviNulkar/Tanvi-BlueStamp-Portfolio/index.md

 - A summary of key topics you learned about
 - What you hope to learn in the future after everything you've learned at BSE-->

+# Modifications

+-Added on/off switch
+-Added two more ultrasonic sensors

 # Second Milestone (6/26/24)